French cuisine: Corsica

 Goats and sheep proliferate on the island of Corsica, and lamb are used to prepare dishes such as stufato, ragouts and roasts.
 Cheeses are also produced, with brocciu being the most popular.

 Chestnuts, growing in the Castagniccia forest, are used to produce flour, which is used in turn to make bread, cakes and polenta.
 The forest provides acorns used to feed the pigs and boars that provide much of the protein for the island's cuisine.
 Fresh fish and seafood are common.

 The island's pork is used to make fine hams, sausage and other unique items including coppa (dried rib cut), lonzu (dried pork fillet), figatellu (smoked and dried liverwurst), salumu (a dried sausage), salcietta, Panzetta, bacon, and prisuttu (farmer's ham).

 Clementines (which hold an AOC designation), lemons, nectarines and figs are grown there.
 Candied citron is used in nougats, while and the aforementioned brocciu and chestnuts are also used in desserts.

 Corsica offers a variety of wines and fruit liqueurs, including Cap Corse, Patrimonio, Cédratine, Bonapartine, liqueur de myrte, vins de fruit, Rappu, and eau-de-vie de châtaigne.

 French Guiana

-French Guianan cuisine or Guianan cuisine is a blend of the different cultures that have settled in French Guiana.
-Creole and Chinese restaurants are common in major cities such as Cayenne, Kourou and Saint-Laurent-du-Maroni.
-Many indigenous animal species such as caiman and tapir are used in spiced stews.
+French Guianan cuisine or Guianan cuisine is a blend of the different cultures that have settled in French Guiana including European, Indian, Indigenous (Amerindian), Chinese, and Hmong influences.
+Common dishes include fricassés, stews made of awara broth (made from palm pulp), blaff (onions, garlic, celery and basil broth), pimentade (tomato sauce broth) or roast cougnade (grilled fish), and Colombos (meat-based stew and vegetables with curry).
+There are markets in Cayenne selling fresh and prepared foods among other items.
+Some dishes from Metropolitan France are reimagined using local ingredients such as Gratin de Couac using cassava root in lieu of potato.